learning-software-engineering/learning-software-engineering.github.io/Topics/Development_Process/Docker.md

 ```

 This method will generate something that's much more optimized than any beginner can write.
 For example, it will clear the APT cache for dependency installation, and use separate builder and runtime images to reduce image size, which involves understanding the intricate Docker image layering mechanism.
 You can learn a lot from reading and understanding the generated Dockerfile.

+### Clarifying Dockerfiles and Docker Images

+When you start using Docker, you'll come across two key terms: Dockerfile and Docker image.
+A Dockerfile is a text document that contains all the commands a user could call on the command line to assemble an image.
+Essentially, it's a set of instructions for Docker to build the image.

+A Docker image, on the other hand, is an executable package that includes everything needed to run an application - the code, a runtime, libraries, environment variables, and config files.
+You can think of an image as a blueprint for a container.
+Docker builds an image based on the instructions provided in a Dockerfile.
+Once the image is built, Docker can create a container from this image.

 ## Next Steps